• Skip to primary navigation

 • Carrots-Sliced or shredded raw carrots would add nutrition and color to the salad.

 • Corn-I love to add about ½ cup of fresh or thawed sweet corn to the salad.
-Another option is to cook the corn in a skillet with 1 teaspoon olive oil and saute it until the kernels of corn brown.
+Another option is to cook the corn in a skillet with 1 teaspoon of olive oil and saute it until the kernels of corn brown.
 The caramelization adds another layer of flavor!

 How to serve Caesar Salad